AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-47/admin-user-is-restricted-to-a-specific-website-and-cannot-sort-or-add-new-products.md

 ---
 title: 'ACSD-56760: Admin user is restricted to a specific website and can't sort or add new products'
-description: Apply the ACSD-56760 patch to fix the Adobe Commerce issue where the the Admin user that is restricted to a specific website cannot sort or add new products inside a category in case the web store has it's own root category.
+description: Apply the ACSD-56760 patch to fix the Adobe Commerce issue where the the Admin user that is restricted to a specific website can't sort or add new products inside a category in case the web store has its own root category.
 role: Admin
 ---
 # ACSD-56760: Admin user is restricted to a specific website and cannot sort or add new products